Training

 Understanding the HVNL and who it applies to

 Chain of Responsibility is a colloquial term used to refer to the Heavy Vehicle National Law, which defines specific parties in the logistics network who influence a transport activity and are therefore accountable for safety on the road.
+Each party in the chain — consignors, consignees, loaders, packers, drivers, operators, schedulers, and managers — has a role to play in managing transport safety risk.

 For a broader explainer, see About Chain of Responsibility.
 To prepare for upcoming regulatory changes, read HVNL 2026 Changes and Chain of Responsibility Training Readiness.